Integrated Marketing Across All Media Types

 Thus, advertisers who’ve been limited to creative testing in only Television or Video are greatly at risk in the other media types.
 Every ad that is placed impacts the reputation of the advertiser.
 Therefore, just because some ads don’t have a large media footprint doesn’t mean they won’t have additive effects on other communications from a company.
 The more ads and non-paid media channels that are part of an integrated marketing campaign, the better.

-First, a simple definition from Forbes January 16, 2018, “Integrated marketing enables a company to speak with a unified voice regardless of channel or device.
+First, a simple definition from Forbes several years ago, “Integrated marketing enables a company to speak with a unified voice regardless of channel or device.
 It creates a surround-sound effect that amplifies your brand in an increasingly chaotic marketplace.
 The integration of marketing channels has never been more important or more challenging.”
 The full post is worth a read, “Why Integrated Marketing Needs To Be The Foundation Of Your B2B Strategy,” by Lisa Allocca, co-founder and president of award-winning Red Javelin Communications.

 Two Case Studies of Integrated Marketing Campaigns